UniLogin/UniLogin/docs/source/starting.rst

 The process goes as follows:

-* old device generate temporary key pair
+1. Old device generate temporary key pair.

-* private key gets transferred to new device
+2. Private key gets transferred to new device.

-* new device encrypts new public key using temporary private key
+3. New device encrypts new public key using temporary private key.

-* sends via relayer
+4. Sends via relayer.

-* on successful decription, the old device sends meta-transaction to relayer to add the new public key to wallet smart contract
+5. On successful decription, the old device sends meta-transaction to relayer to add the new public key to wallet smart contract.

 .. image:: static/connect/solution-2.png